chameleon-system/chameleon-base/src/CmsDashboardBundle/README.md

 ## 📌 Features
 - **Dynamic Widget System** – Widgets can be registered and managed using Symfony services using tags.
 - **Drag & Drop Sorting** – Users can arrange, add and remove widget groups according to their preferences.
-- **API for Dynamic Updates** – Widgets can fetch and update data via AJAX.
+- **API for Dynamic Updates** – Widgets fetch and update data via AJAX by default.
 - **Caching Support** – Supports efficient caching for better performance.

 ---